Plugged Milk Ducts

 What can be done

 Review your baby's feeding routine.
 See if the time between 1 or more feedings or pumping sessions has recently changed for any reason.
-Sometimes a mother gets busy with a task and does not realize feedings or pumping sessions are being delayed.
+Sometimes a mother gets busy with a task and doesn't realize feedings or pumping sessions are being delayed.
 The way the baby is sucking may also help lead to plugged ducts.
 Sometimes the baby's latch needs to be checked by a lactation consultant.
-Also, check that the material of nursing bras or clothing bunched during feedings is not putting pressure on milk ducts in a certain part of the breast.
+Also check that the material of nursing bras or clothing bunched during feedings is not putting pressure on milk ducts in a certain part of the breast.

 If you have a plugged duct, breastfeed or remove milk often.
 And switch different feeding positions.
 Don't stop breastfeeding.
 This will make the problem worse.
 It often helps to place warm compresses on the area.
 Or to soak the breast in warm water while massaging the lump.
 Massage above and then over the affected area when breastfeeding or pumping as well.

 Many women can take over-the-counter pain medicines such as ibuprofen or acetaminophen to help with the pain.
 Ask your healthcare provider first.